warp-contracts/academy/warp-academy-docs/docs/sdk/advanced/register-contract.md

 const tx = await bundlr.upload(data, { tags: contractTags });
 ```

 3. Finally, contract is sent to Warp Gateway where it is indexed so it can be immediately available for all Warp tools, contract data can be also served by Arweave gateway.
+When using Irys - `node1` or `node2` must be set as a `register` method's second parameter, when using other providers - second parameter should be set to `arweave`.
+Warp Gateway verifies whether contract contains contract specific tags (e.g. Contract-Src, Init-State, App-Name and App-Version).

+`register` method is dedicated to atomic assets so contract init state should be set in a tag and not in the data field of the contract, additionally - contract should contain `Content-Type` tag.

 :::caution
 `register` method requires installing [`warp-contracts-plugin-deploy`](https://www.npmjs.com/package/warp-contracts-plugin-deploy).
 Learn more about this plugin in [`Deploy Plugin` section](plugins/deployment).